UCI-GDIM31/class-activities-PeiyiXiong/README.md

 Line 25: _rigidBody is a Component of type Rigidbody.
 This line is setting the linearVelocity property.
 The type of linearVelocity is Vector3, which stores speed in the x, y, and z directions.
 The new value keeps the x and z speeds the same but sets the y speed to 0, so the cat’s jump starts from zero vertical speed.

+We talked about which objects need a Rigidbody and which should have “Is Trigger” checked.
+We decided:

+Cat: add a Rigidbody so it can move and kick the ball.
+Do not check Is Trigger.

+SoccerBall: add a Rigidbody so it can move and bounce.
+Do not check Is Trigger.

+Goal: do not add a Rigidbody.
+Check Is Trigger so the ball can go through the Goal and we can detect it.

+We also used Freeze Rotation on the X and Z axes for the Cat and SoccerBall so they would not fall over.

+After that, we added the BounceOffWall Component to the Cat and SoccerBall.
+We connected the missing settings and adjusted the Bounce Force.
+Then we coded Step 1 and tested it.
+At first, the ball did not bounce correctly, so we fixed the Rigidbody and collider size.
+After that, the Cat could kick the ball and the ball bounced off the walls.

+Finally, when the ball went into the Goal, we saw the Debug message in the Console.
+The goal celebration effect played, and the points text and time since last goal text updated correctly.

+Reflection: Our solution worked well after fixing the Rigidbody and collider settings.
+Adding Rigidbody to the moving objects and Is Trigger to the Goal made the physics and goal detection work perfectly.

 ## Open-Source Assets
 ### W1